bixb922/crank-organ/doc-software/README.md

 If there is some problem, please post the relevant part of the log, with previous history, and the description of the situation as an issue, I'll try to help.

 The event log records events of class INFO, ERROR and EXCEPTION.
-The MicroPython Console, accessible through the USB connector with mpremote, putty, Thonny, or other tools will additionally show records of class DEBUG.
+The MicroPython Console, accessible through the USB connector with mpremote (or also putty, Thonny, or other tools) will additionally show records of class DEBUG.
 Due to the overhead, these are not recorded to flash.
 It may be of interest to look at these detailed event logs too.

 # The tune library
 All MIDI files to be played reside in the tunelib folder in the microcontroller.
 The filenames must end with .mid or .MID

-The Edit Tunelib option allows to add information about each MIDI file, such as title, author, year, rating,
+The Edit Tunelib option allows to add information about each MIDI file, such as title, author, year, rating.

 ## MIDI files
 Both MIDI file type 0 (single track) and MIDI file type 1 (multitrack) files are supported.

-Note on, note off and set tempo events are interpreted for MIDI file playing.
+Note on and note off will act on solenoids.
+Set tempo events are interpreted for MIDI file playing.
 The default configuration ignores MIDI program numbers, although the pinout configuration allows to specify program numbers for certain or all MIDI notes or to specify MIDI notes for percussion channel 10.
 All other messages such as after touch, Meta messages such as lyrics or text and sysex messages are may be present but are ignored.

 Be sure to play any MIDI file at least once on your PC to see if it has a correct format.